The Story Behind Our Stores

 - Jobs that can assist people in their journey to

-- Access to service models from the Goodwill network throughout North America
+- Access to best practices from the Goodwill network throughout North America

 - Fiscal strength and stability

-- We remain available to our employer partners and graduates long after placement to assist with any difficulties and help our graduates continue to build a better life.
+- We connect people with education and employment that leads to careers.
+We remain available for as long as needed, to assist with any difficulties and to help our graduates continue to build a better life.

 HOW CAN YOU HELP?